Bkmz21/CompactCNNCascade/README.md

 You can trainig own cascade using [Microsoft Cognitive Toolkit](https://github.com/Microsoft/CNTK) (recommended version [1.7.2](https://github.com/Microsoft/CNTK/releases/tag/v1.7.2)).<br>
 You should not change model prototype (see cntk folder).
 Other CNN architectures are currently not supported.<br>

-If you need the source code, a commercial license is needed.

 ## Contact

 For any additional information contact me at <kua_21@mail.ru>.